wyager/ManyBSTs/README.md

 BSTs
 ====

-Simple Binary Search Trees in a bunch of languages
+Simple Binary Search Trees / Sets in a bunch of languages

 All trees support only adding elements (no balancing) and checking for membership.